-Cognitive Behavioural Therapy
+Cognitive Behavioural Therapy (CBT)

 CBT is a group of therapies that have been thoroughly researched and practiced for over 30 years.
 It is has become more sophisticated over the years.
 CBT is sometimes supplemented with other therapies or medication.
+Kirsty is highly trained in CBT and regularly uses this therapy to support her clients achieve their goals.

 What is Cognitive Behavioural Therapy?